vishvAsa/jyotiSham/kAla-mAnam/history/articles/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/07_THE_LUNAR_CALENDAR_IN_THE_SiddhAnta_JYOTISHA_PERIOD.md

 The Samvat and śaka years in the Hindi calendar begins with Caitra śukla Pratipad.
 For astronomical purposes, however, the year begins a few days later with the entrance of the sun into Meṣa.

 The calendars of Āṣādhi Samvat and Kārtiki Samvat are, on the other hand, based on the new-moon ending months, and consequently the months begin 15 days later than the months of the Caitrādi full-moon ending calendar.
-The Āsādhi calendar begins with Aṣādha śukla 1, and the Kārtiki calendar with Kārtika śukla 1.
+The Āsādhi calendar begins with Aṣāḍha śukla 1, and the Kārtiki calendar with Kārtika śukla 1.

 The table (No. 20 on p.
 249) shows the scheme of the different calendars for the year śaka 1875 (1953-54).
 The year contains a māla or adhika month.